Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • All players keep their own cards and at the end of the day there are individual winners

-• At end of the game each player works out the number of points scored by your scoring system and writes it on the card.
+• At end of the game each player works out the number of points scored and writes it on the card.

-• Each game can be scored as 5 points for a win, three points for a draw and one point for each end won.
+• Each game is scored as 10 points for a win, 5 points for a draw and one point for each end won.
+If you want to introduce your own system you can edit the cards as you wish

 • The players keep their cards and the organiser counts down from the maximum possible score to determine the winner.